Kelly’s Duck Stew

 The Seasonings:

 Cajun seasonings, take a bow!
-We used everything but Tony’s Chachere’s Creole Seasoning for this recipe.
+We used every heat spice except Tony’s Chachere’s Creole Seasoning.
+I’m not sure how that got in the photo.

-Realizing that adding spice to a dish when you are unfamiliar with the seasonings is a little daunting, I will show you how much of each seasoning Bruce added.
+Realizing that adding spices to a dish when unfamiliar with them is daunting, I will show you how much of each seasoning Bruce said.

 50 drops of Tabasco sauce and 2 tablespoons of Louisiana Hot Sauce.